CallumBeaney/blogge/content/blog/hackathon.md

 Thomas Cromwell (_above_) commissioned an illuminated variant for the king with his own portrait pasted over the figure to the king's right on the book's title page (_below_).
 That seam below his chin was discovered by illuminating the page with a raking light during microscope inspection.

+Both versions are riddled with brazen heresy and propaganda, most comically the shunting of the word of the Lord to a narrow sliver above the enormous figure of the now-Godlike Henry VIII distributing these books to the populace below.
 You can read more about the illuminated copy's many political alterations [__here__](https://theconversation.com/how-thomas-cromwell-used-cut-and-paste-to-insert-himself-into-henry-viiis-great-bible-143765).

 <br>
 {{ image(src="/images/hackathon_colour.jpg",  position="center" style="width: 80vh;") }}